RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 I found that it didn't do the best job of creating playable chords.
 Many times there'd be a note way up or way down the fretboard when it could have been easily moved to an adjacent string so the entire part would be human-playable.

+I thought maybe this would be more useful for a "Solo" style part or a lead, but even that created an unplayable mess with anything remotely non-trivial.

+I'm really not sure what this feature is supposed to do except confuse people.

 ## Quick Tab

 {::nomarkdown}